 Nusa Lembongan

-Quiet island, very close to the beach
+Quiet island, close to the water

 Uluwatu